seanyoung247/Plum/README.md

 - (US010) - As an admin I want to be able to edit content to ensure it adheres to site rules.
 - (US011) - As an admin I want to be able to add cuisine categories so users can search efficiently.

+**General**

+- (US012) - As a user I want to receive clear feedback for my actions so I know if any further action is required.

 ##  Design